ABCF Constitution – Bylaws

 II) PRISONERS COMMITTEE (PC)

-1)Purpose: The Prisoners Committee is a tangible effort to include PP/POWs in their own support.
-In addition to having the ability to offer outside ABCF members with a unique insight to political imprisonment and the effects of our work in support of them, the PC also connects the primarily younger activists in the ABCF to the numerous years of political struggle many of them have been involved with.
+The Prisoners Committee is a tangible effort to include PP/POWs in their own support.
+In addition to having the ability to offer outside ABCF members with a unique insight into political imprisonment and the effects of our work in support of them, the PC also connects the primarily younger activists in the ABCF to the many years of political struggle in which many of them have been involved.

-While other PP/POWs should and do offer their perspectives and opinion to our work in an effort to inspire us, having a small representative body who take in all expressed opinions and participate in the voting body of the ABCF is both the most practical and manageable by an organization such as ours.
+While other PP/POWs should and do offer their perspectives and opinion to our work in an effort to inspire us, having a small representative body who shall take in all expressed opinions and participate in the voting body of the ABCF is both the most practical and manageable option for an organization such as ours.

 2) Responsibilities of the PC: